Skip to main content

 All plastic surgery carries risks; however, some procedures are riskier than others.
 In medicine, it’s never wise to prioritize saving money over safety, as the results can be catastrophic and permanent.
 The Brazilian Butt Lift (BBL) is one of the most dangerous.
 But do you know why?
 We’ll explain it here!

-What is the BBL or Brazilian butt lift?
+What is a BBL or Brazilian butt lift?

 BBL qué es y por qué el lifting brasileño de glúteos puede ser peligroso